 - The stars on most American flags have five points, whereas the stars on the Bennington flag have seven points each.

 - As of this writing, we have uncovered no evidence of any significant meaning to having two stars separated from and positioned above the semicircle.
-Like most flags of the time, the Bennington flag was entirely hand-sewn, and the separation was probably a function of visual design and the practical application of including all 13 stars.
+Like most flags of the time, the original Bennington flag was entirely hand-sewn, and the separation of the stars was probably a function of visual design and of the practical application of including all 13 stars.

-The Bennington flag is one of the more popular historic American flags, and you can order your replica here!
+The Bennington flag is one of the more popular historic American flags, and you can order your Bennington flag replica here!

 Send us your pictures of Historic American Flags, current American flags, flagpoles, ropes, or other accessories!
 We would be honored to feature your photography in our blog or on Facebook.
 Remember, photos of damaged flags and accessories are valuable, too.

 Do you have suggestions for information you'd like to see here?
 If so, please send them our way!

 Please send all of your suggestions or questions to service@LibertyFlags.com.
 We want to hear from you!